Switchcrafter/GazeCapture/pytorch/CaptureFormat.md

 ## Overview

-Each capture session creates a new subdirectory for data capture named as an increasing int with five digits (e.g. 00005).
+Each capture session creates a new subdirectory for data capture.
 There are a number of metadata files:

 ```
  screen.json: {